-As the eyes of the world turn towards the COP26 summit in Glasgow our CEO, Tony Gaston, has also been thinking about the ways in which the work of Fields of Life is helping combat climate change.
+As the eyes of the world turn towards the COP26 summit in Glasgow our CEO, Tony Gaston, has also been thinking about the ways in which the work of Fields of Life is helping tackle climate change.

 “As I write this blog I am sitting in Glasgow city centre, the city that is hosting COP26, hailed as the “last chance to tackle climate catastrophe.”
 All around me are posters and signs about the conference, as well as campaigns calling on leaders to act now.
 On the face of it, you may ask what Climate change has to do with an education charity focused on East Africa.
-However, here are 5 ways that Fields of Life are helping address climate change:
+However, here are 5 ways that Fields of Life are helping tackle climate change:

 In 2020, I was watching a David Attenborough documentary called Life on Our Planet with my children.
 Halfway through the program, Sir David said something that made me sit up and take notice.
 He said:

 “By giving all access to healthcare and enabling girls, in particular, to stay in school as long as possible, we can make it (the population) peak sooner and at a lower level.
 Why wouldn’t we want to do these things?
 Giving people a greater opportunity.”

 The single biggest idea that Sir David Attenborough had to save our planet was to slow population growth, and the best way to do that is to educate girls.
 Anyone who knows Fields of Life knows that educating girls is one of the things that we are most passionate about!
 Read about our I AM GIRL programme here: I AM GIRL – Fields of Life